avelino/awesome-go/README.md

 *Libraries that implement email creation and sending*

 * [email](https://github.com/jordan-wright/email) - A robust and flexible email library for Go.
+* [gomail](https://github.com/alexcesaro/mail) - Gomail provides a very simple API to send emails.
+It supports attachments, multipart emails and encoding of non-ASCII characters.
 * [Go-MailHog](https://github.com/ian-kent/Go-MailHog) - Catches mail and serves it through a dream.
 Inspired by MailCatcher, easier to install.
 * [mp](https://github.com/sanbornm/mp) - A simple cli email parser.
 It currently takes stdin and outputs JSON.